 Businessman, theatre lessee, circuit owner, producer.

 The son of variety showman John Fuller Snr, Benjamin Fuller joined his family in Australia in 1894.
 Soon afterwards the Fullers moved to New Zealand, eventually establishing a successful theatrical enterprise that included both film and variety.
-In 1912 Benjamin and his brother John bought out James Brennan’s Australian circuit, and soon afterwards founded the company best known as Fullers’ Theatres.
-Their Antipodian vaudeville empire lasted until the early 1930s.
-Knighthood in 1921 for his charity activities, Fuller helped found ABC radio in 1929.
-He also co-founded Savoy Theatres Ltd (1936) and Carroll-Fuller Theatres (1946).
+In 1912 Benjamin and his brother John (see below) bought out James Brennan’s Australian circuit, and soon afterwards founded the company best known as Fullers’ Theatres.
+Their Australasian vaudeville empire lasted until the early 1930s.
+Knighted in 1921 for his charity activities, Fuller also helped found ABC radio in 1929 and co-founded Savoy Theatres Ltd (1936) and later Carroll-Fuller Theatres (1946).